BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 (1)In first terminal in root project folder run ***npx hardhat node***

 (2)Log into metamask localhost 8545 on Chrome browser.
 This project will be connecting to Polygon Mumbai testnet through Infura Endpoint on localhost 8545.
+If you do not have local host 8545 set up please set it up pointing to http://127.0.0.1:8545

 (3)Copy the first account[0] private key generated in your terminal and import this into metamask